mrgeorgegray/wordpress-starter/README.md

 wordpress-starter
 =================

-A simple wordpress starter theme
+A simple wordpress starter theme by George Gray